 Thanks to the minimal maintenance needs of a TimberTech deck, you’ll save in the long run by skipping on annual wood deck prep and staining costs.
 Plus, our decking is designed to last for decades, saving you repair/replacement costs, too.

 Thanks to its low maintenance, a TimberTech deck’s maintenance schedule looks something like this:

 The test results shown above come from a highly reputable and accredited third-party lab test conducted per ASTM D2244 and ASTMG154 standard on material purchased from consumer channels.
 Study tested for the following:

 - Color measurement process reports dE based on the CIELab color space using D65 illuminant at a 10-degree angle.

-- Samples tested in weatherometer chamber; subjected to cycles of 8 hours of UV radiation followed by 4 hours of darkness to ASTM specs.
+- Samples tested in weatherometer chamber for a total of 2,150 hours; subjected to cycles of 8 hours of UV radiation followed by 4 hours of darkness to ASTM specs.

 *Test shows specifically our capped polymer TimberTech AZEK decking line, but all of our composite decking portfolio offers better protection from fading, staining, or performance issues than traditional wood.

 Maintaining a TimberTech deck doesn’t require any harmful chemicals.
 In fact, our TimberTech DeckCleaner™ is biodegradable, so you can ensure the health of your family, yourself, and the environment around you.

 Break Up With Wood Deck Stain & Live Better With TimberTech